 Madagascar is an island economy located off the South-Eastern coast of the African continent.
 It is strategically well located along the Mozambique Channel, which still plays an important role for big commercial vessels (e.g. oil tankers) unable to navigate through the Strait of Hormuz.

 Madagascar's economy is largely dependent on agriculture and its natural resource wealth.
 The country is known for its high-quality vanilla but also cultivates rice, bananas, sugarcane and other fruits and vegetables.
 In recent years, the fisheries sector expanded significantly, benefitting from the richness in fish in the surrounding waters.
 Furthermore, the country has a number of mineral deposits including titanium, nickel and cobalt.
-The industrial sector focusses on textiles and footwear, pulp and paper, wood, and fertilizers.
+The industrial sector focusses on textiles and footwear, pulp and paper, wood, and fertilisers.

 Madagascar is the world’s largest producer of natural vanilla and produces about 60% of the global vanilla supply.

-Total trade with the EU summed up to €1,916 million in 2022.
-The EU is Madagascar's most important trading partner and accounts for a share of 18.2% of overall trade.
+Total trade with the EU summed up to almost €1.7 billion in 2023.
+The EU is Madagascar's most important trading partner and its largest export destination.

 Madagascar’s economy is comparatively well-diversified, despite the low usage of EBA preferences.
 The country is among the beneficiaries which traded the largest number of tariff lines following the update of the GSP regulation in 2014.
 The graph visualises the considerable difference between eligible exports and those that made use of EBA preferences.